bdh-generalization/v6-hackathon/README.md

 ## Prerequisites
 - Make sure you have installed vantage6 locally following [the tutorial](https://github.com/CARRIER-project/vantage6-local-setup).
 - Make sure you have the newest version of vantage6
-- You should have access to the [harbor server](https://harbor.carrier-mu.src.surf-hosted.nl/)

 ## Preparation
-Let's create a fresh collaboration and and 3 nodes to work on.
+Create a fresh collaboration and and 3 nodes to work on.

 ## Introduction
 We are going to develop 3 types of algorithms for vantage6 and test them out on our local system.